kettil/carna/README.md

 - ...if there are orphaned packages.
   In the [carna config file](#carna-config-file) the subtask can be configured under the point `deps`.

+- ...the license compatibility of each dependency.
+  In the [carna config file](#carna-config-file) the subtask can be configured under the point `license`.
+  The license is read from the `package.json` or from [another source](./src/lib/actions/tools/helpers/getPackageInfo.ts) from the dependency.
+  The [compatibility list](./src/configs/licenseCompatibilities.ts) is used to validate the license for compatibility.

+  If you think that an assignment is incorrect or can be added, please submit a pull request with the change in the [compatibility list](./src/configs/licenseCompatibilities.ts) or [license list](./src/configs/licensePackages.ts).

+  If the project uses an unknown license, the compatibility check will be disabled.

+  **_Note: License compatibility checking is only a suggestion and it is not legal advice.
+If you would like to have a legally binding assessment, please contact a lawyer._**

 ### Options